 Wind the flying lines in figure-eights onto the bar.
-When reaching the kite, remove the flying lines from the bridle loops and use the bungee chords to secure the flying lines on the bar.

-Secure the bridle in the Velcro dirtouts in the tips.
+When reaching the kite, use the bungee chords to secure the flying lines on the bar.
+Secure the bridle loops and line sleeves with the Velcro tag in the centre of the leading edge.